dotnet/interactive/DEVELOPER-GUIDE.md

 2. Ensure that there aren't any kernels running for the extension in question.
 It's generally best to close all Notebooks opened in VS Code to accomplish this.

 3. Run the `.NET Interactive: Create a new blank notebook` command in VS Code.
-Select `.dib` as the extension and `C#` as the language.
+Select `.dib` or `.ipynb` as the extension and any language as deafult.

 4. Save the Notebook anywhere you like